ThierryBergbauer/Elninima_PnP-Assistant001/README.md

 # Elninima_PnP-Assistant001
 Hi Guys

-This ReadMe fill is mend for a short overview of the current work.
+This ReadMe fill is meant for a short overview of the current work.
 Please keep track off all the updates in this file.

 (Mark TODOs also in the Code with "//TODO" and add description)